If you are having difficulties in your job, whatever the reason, we can help by

 Edinburgh support for various matters

-- Granton Information Centre supports residents in the north.
+- Granton Information Centre supports residents in the north of Edinburgh with money matters and housing issues.

-- Community Help and Advice Initiative (CHAI) offer support and advice in the west.
+- Community Help and Advice Initiative (CHAI) offer support and advice in the west of Edinburgh with money matters, housing and substance misuse issues.

 - Citizens’ Advice Bureau has five centres across the city, advising on all sorts of issues.